Suriya2210/Installing_Hadoop_3.3.4_Win10-11NoWSL/README.md

 - Finally, edit file `C:\hadoop-3.3.4\etc\hadoop\hadoop-env.cmd`
   - Find `set JAVA_HOME=%JAVA_HOME%`
   - Replace it with `set JAVA_HOME=C:\Progra~1\Java\jdk1.8.0_361`
+    - *Note:* You just have to replace the `%JAVA_HOME%` with the path specified above or the path to your preferred version.
+I gave it in full for easy searching.
   - Save and close the editor

 ---